 c.
-According to the Guidelines for Responding to Misconduct in Research (August 26, 2014, adopted by the Minister of Education, Culture, Sports, Science and Technology), R&D institutions must implement regulations and systems necessary for preventing research misconduct.
-Furthermore, R&D institutions are responsible for responding to various investigations relating to the system implementation based on the applicable guidelines (4.28 (1) "System implementation based on "Guidelines for Responding to Misconduct in Research").
+According to the Guidelines for Responding to Misconduct in Research (August 26, 2014, adopted by the Minister of Education, Culture, Sports, Science and Technology), research institutions must implement regulations and systems necessary for preventing research misconduct.
+Furthermore, research institutions are responsible for responding to various investigations relating to the system implementation based on the applicable guidelines (4.28 (1) "System implementation based on "Guidelines for Responding to Misconduct in Research").